jcamachado/gpu_practice/notes/computer_graphics.md

 Takes the normal vector and updates its position based on the possibly updated model position Normal = mat3(transpose(inverse(model))) * aNormal; //Normal in world space

+Cubemaps: More convenient to use since it only takes one textuer slot.
+We add 6 textures, tie them together so they only take 1 texture slot.
+And since cube and cubemap have the same vertices, we only have to pass one set of vertices to be drawn by the gpu.